TattMaylor/MFiles-Adapter-Service/README.md

 # About
-The MFiles Adapter Service (MFAS) was designed as a lightweight solution to effortlessly transfer documents into MFiles via MFiles' COM API.
+The M-Files Adapter Service (MFAS) was designed as a lightweight solution to effortlessly transfer documents into M-Files via M-Files' COM API.

 The service is capable of watching multiple directories simultaneously through the use of FileSystemWatchers.

-When a document that meets a specified criteria enters a watched folder, MFAS will automatically transfer it into MFiles.
+When a document that meets a specified criteria enters a watched folder, MFAS will automatically transfer it into M-Files.
 <br>

 # How To Use